GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Fiction_Fiction/Fiction_On_The_Wall.md

 Fiction, Fiction
 Cache Cache

 Did you ever?
-Did you ever dream of a suicde bell, and wake up home?
+Did you ever dream of a suicde pill, and wake up home?
 No bears in that hive mind?

 "Did you ever lay on ice?" - on a bed of ice?